SAP-samples/teched2025-DA265/exercises/ex1/README.md

 # Exercise 1: Use case 1: Workzone user

-As an information consumer, you want to understand how sales in your organization compare to those in the various countries where you operate.
+## Overview

+### Persona

+As an SAP Workzone user, you want to gain analytical insights without leaving the platform.
+Although you are an expert in your field, your limited time and experience with analytic tools make natural language your preferred interface.

+### Objective

+You will use Joule within SAP Workzone to access sales data.
+Engaging in a conversation with Joule will help you refine your questions and obtain the insights you need.

+Following this initial engagement, later exercises will highlight areas for improvement so the user experience can be enhanced, making life even easier for users.

+## Instructions

 ### Step 1: Open Workzone
 1. Select 'Open link new window' by right-clicking on this link to [SAP Workzone](https://six-joule-sac-teched25.launchpad.cfapps.eu10.hana.ondemand.com/site?siteId=0ec917b6-0536-46a8-9bff-df00dd211f8a#Shell-home)